We will begin to learn about World War II – how and

 This half term, Year 6 will be continuing our World War studies with our new topic, ‘Behind the Bombs’.

 Having spent the past half term focussing mainly on WW1 we will move onto the Second World War.
 Our studies will involve learning about the rise of Hitler and the Nazi’s, as well as understanding a life of persecution for the Jews.
 We will use the diary of Anne Frank to uncover the heart-breaking truths of living through a time of war and persecution.

 We will continue to investigate life in Britain during war time with some learning about rationing, evacuation and the Blitz.
-To support this, we visited Coventry in early December (Transport Museum, Herbert Art Gallery and the Cathedral) which was heavily bombed during the war.
-This local study is an extremely important part of the children’s education and the class learnt a great deal from the day.
-Please look back at our Twitter feed from last month to learn more about our trip.
+To support this, we will visit Coventry (Transport Museum, Herbert Art Gallery and the Cathedral) which was heavily bombed during the war.
+This local study is an extremely important part of the children’s education as they understand how our country was formed today.

 In the build up to SATS in May, our core subjects will continue to be a large focus of our morning sessions, with particular focusses on reading and SPAG to prepare the children fully.
 In Maths we will be recapping all areas of Maths alongside revision sessions which will be essential for the children to succeed